Transfer Credits, Exemptions & Pre-requisite Waivers

 back to the top

-Pre-requisite waivers for Graduate students
+Pre-requisite waivers for graduate students

 Students are responsible for ensuring that all course pre-requisites are fulfilled.
 Faculty of Information approval for waiving a pre-requisite must be obtained in writing, from the course instructor, before a course begins.
 Failure to do so will result in the student receiving no credit for the course.